unity3d-jp/UnityChanToonShaderVer2_Project/README.md

 -----
 ## 【Version】
-### 2018/09/10：2.0.4.3 Patch 01：Bug fix version.
+### 2018/09/10：2.0.4.3 Release Patch 1：Bug fix version.
-Fixed the problem that spotlight could not work properly.
+・Fixed the problem that spotlight could not work properly.
+・Fixed real-time point light to attenuate correctly with respect to range and distance.
+・Since bug-fixes were confirmed, the notes when using with iOS / OSX METAL environment were deleted.

 ### 2018/09/05: 2.0.4.3 Release：Fixed bug and added new features below.
 Especially, added useful features for VRChat users!